Legacy System Modernisation | UK SME Specialists — BitBrawn

 Incremental phased improvement.
 Not risky big-bang rewrites.

 Using the strangler fig approach — gradually replacing old code with new, one piece at a time, so the application never goes offline — we upgrade frameworks, refactor the problem areas, and add capabilities.
+AI-assisted development tools accelerate each step, from translating legacy patterns to generating the tests that verify the changes.

 Every change is deployed as a small, tested milestone.
 No big-bang releases, no downtime.
 This is how legacy application modernisation should work.